domschrei/theremin/README.md

 ### Configuration

-If your computer can't handle the program without audibly cracking or if you aren't happy with some of the default settings, you can look into the header file `src/config.h` where many things can be tweaked.
-To tune performance (and trade against better audio quality and/or lower latency), especially he real-time display can be turned off (`REALTIME_DISPLAY`) or its refresh rate can be decreased (`TASK_FREQUENCY_DISPLAY_REFRESH`).
-Additionally, the constants `AUDIO_SAMPLE_RATE` as well as the different task frequencies (`TASK_FREQUENCY_*`) can be adjusted, resulting in a better performance as well.
+If your computer can't handle the program without audibly cracking or if you aren't happy with some of the default settings, many things can be tweaked by editing the previously mentioned file `theremin.cfg`.
+To tune performance (and trade against better audio quality and/or lower latency), especially the real-time display can be turned off (`realtime_display`) or its refresh rate can be decreased (`task_frequency_display_refresh`).
+Additionally, the setting `sample_rate` as well as the other different task frequencies (`task_frequency_*`) can be adjusted, resulting in a better performance as well.

-Please note that the program has to be recompiled (`bash build.sh`) so that the config changes take effect.
+Just restart the application for the changes to take effect.